Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Apart from straightening your arm, the triceps also help keep your elbow stable when your hand is doing delicate tasks like writing.

-The triceps hang out in the back part of your arm, while muscles like the biceps and brachialis live in the front.
-There is a sort of barrier called the lateral intermuscular septum that separates these muscle groups.
+The triceps hang out in the back of your arm, while muscles like the biceps and brachialis live in the front.
+A sort of barrier called the lateral intermuscular septum separates these muscle groups.

 Forearm

-The forearm is the part between your elbow and wrist, made up of two bones called the radius and ulna.
+The forearm is the part between your elbow and wrist comprising the radius and ulna bones.
 It is packed with muscles—20 in total—that help you do delicate movements with your arm, wrist, and fingers.

-There are two main muscle groups in the forearm: the front one (for flexing) and the back one (for extending).
+The forearm has two main muscle groups: the front (for flexing) and the back (for extending).
 Tough layers of tissue split these groups.
 They are like compartments that keep the muscles in place.

 The intrinsic muscles help rotate your forearm, while the extrinsic ones deal with bending and straightening your fingers.